En español | Who is eligible to get vaccinated?

-- Local vaccination sites, including community centers, hospitals, local health departments, medical clinics, independent pharmacies and vaccination events, can be found on the state’s online Vaccine Appointment Finder website.
-The site lists providers’ names, locations, appointment availability status and registration links.
+- Local and state vaccination sites, including community centers, hospitals, local health departments, medical clinics, independent pharmacies and vaccine megasites can be found on the state’s online Vaccine Appointment Finder website.
 Many providers will direct you to the state's centralized platform, the New Jersey Vaccine Scheduling System (NJVSS), to schedule an appointment.
-The NJVSS, which you must register with, allows you to search appointments at multiple sites.
-Some locations are taking walk-ins.
+The NJVSS, which you must register with, allows you to search appointments at multiple sites, some of which are taking walk-ins.
 Note that the NJVSS is currently unable to schedule appointments for boosters.
 NJ Department of Health and Microsoft are updating the system to accommodate booster doses as soon as possible.

 - Community vaccination events, such as mobile clinics and pop-up sites, are being hosted around the state.
 Visit the COVID-19 Community Calendar for a list of events.

 - Veterans Affairs facilities if you are a veterans, spouses or veteran caregiver.
 You can sign up with VA.

 - At home, if you are homebound.
 Request an in-home vaccination appointment by completing a form in English or Spanish.
 Once submitted, the NJ Department of Health will share your information with a home health agency, local health department, or other vaccination provider and you will be contacted to schedule an in-home appointment.

 - Through your employer or living facility.
 Some New Jerseyans who work or live in healthcare settings, such hospitals or nursing homes, may be able to get vaccinated through their workplaces or residences.
 Check before scheduling an appointment.

 - The state’s COVID-19 call center at 855-568-0545 can help you register with the NJVSS, answer questions about the vaccine, provide contact information for sites, check your registration status, and update your registration information.
 The hotline is open from 8 a.m. to 8 p.m. every day with assistance available in more than 240 different languages.